-Animal Humane Society (AHS), Chicago's Anti-Cruelty Society, and the Wisconsin Humane Society joined together in September 2016 to form the Animal Transport Alliance, a partnership that works to transport dogs from the southern United States to shelters in Minnesota, Illinois, and Wisconsin.
+Animal Humane Society launched the Animal Transport Alliance in September 2016.
+This partnership works to transport dogs from the southern United States to our shelters in Minnesota.
 The goal of this alliance is not just to move dogs, but to create a network of animal rescue mentorship and collaboration among source and destination shelters as well.

 A generous donation from AHS supporters Richard and Susan Goldman funded the group’s first vehicle, a climate-controlled truck that can comfortably transport up to 40 kennels between shelters up to 12 hours away.
 Its inaugural trip in September 2016 brought 33 dogs to AHS from a partner shelter in Tulsa, Oklahoma.
 In its first year, the Animal Transport Alliance vehicle traveled more than 107,000 miles.

-We're excited to announce the arrival of a new, 36-foot, climate-controlled truck which will accommodate twice as many animals as the smaller truck.
+The 36-foot, climate-controlled truck accommodates twice as many animals as the smaller truck.
 For every animal we transport, another is able to find space and care in a southern shelter, which may have been too crowded otherwise.
 We also support animals that need specialized care like orthopedic surgery or heartworm treatment.